redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 ```bash
   oc create secret generic kubeconfig --from-file=kubeconfig=$KUBECONFIG
 ```
-> *This kubeconfig will be used by to deploy the Operator under test and run the certificaiton checks.*
+> *This kubeconfig will be used to deploy the Operator under test and run the certification checks.*

 ### <a id="step4"></a>Step 4 - Import Red Hat Catalogs
 ```bash